 If you want to succeed in the job search, you need a CV that shows you off.

 Your CV is your personal marketing tool for the job search.
-It's designed to demonstrate and elevate your abilities in a way that shows the recruiter you're the right person for the job.
-But are you really showing the recruiter what you've achieved and are capable of, or are you simply telling them what you've done day to day?
+It's designed to demonstrate and elevate your abilities in a way that shows the recruiter or hiring manager you're the right person for the job.
+But are you really showing potential employers what you've achieved and are capable of, or are you simply telling them what you've done day to day?

 At TopCV, we've found that a large chunk of candidates come to us with 'doer' CVs, rather than 'achiever' CVs – which can be the difference between landing an interview and not.